 Hospitality and Tourism public relations is essentially about creating new and exciting experiences.

-The business of public relations (PR) ranges across different industries and Hospitality and Tourism PR is one of which that is more than meets the eye.
+The business of public relations (PR) ranges across different industries, and travel and tourism PR is one of which that is more than meets the eye.
 It requires knowledge and expertise in many fields, from food and beverage (F&B), events or even medical and healthcare as these are some of the many motives driving tourism.

-Hospitality and Tourism PR covers many aspects of tourism spending.
+Travel and tourism PR covers many aspects of tourism spending.
 Based on Singapore Tourism Board’s statistics, most tourism receipts in Singapore are generated from accommodation (20%) as well as sightseeing, entertainment and gaming (20%) while shopping and F&B are among others.
 Each year, the total tourism receipts amount to about SGD 23 billion.

 In Malaysia, the total tourism receipts generated are increasing every year, having generated RM 72 billion in 2014.
 The accommodation sector holds the largest share of tourist expenditure, followed by the shopping sector.
 Such statistics show that hospitality and tourism PR has to address a wide range of aspects covered in tourism spending, and not simply just accommodation and F&B. Knowing which sector of tourism spending is more significant will also help brands to know which important elements to incorporate to resonate with the tourists’ needs and be a relevant brand.